Stocks rising ahead of bank earnings

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

 European markets are higher.
-London's FTSE added 0.1 percent, Germany's DAX rose by 0.4 percent and France's CAC gained 0.5 percent.
+London's FTSE slipped 0.1 percent, Germany's DAX rose by 0.4 percent and France's CAC gained 0.5 percent.

 In Asia, Japan's Nikkei 225 jumped to close higher by 1.9 percent as Tokyo reopened from a public holiday and investors caught up on the news of a preliminary trade deal.